 Let’s go through this plot linearly.

-Plot Explanation – Detailed Version
+The Handmaiden: Plot Explanation – Detailed Version

 When Izumi was young, her aunt read erotic books to collectors.
 Uncle Kouzuki dealt in rare erotic art and text and had the aunt read them out.
 Many of these were mere replicas.
 The aunt is unable to handle all the abuse and commits suicide by hanging from a tree in the courtyard.
 Uncle Kouzuki tells young Izumi that he has murdered the aunt because she tried to run away.
 That’s what he tells her in the basement.
 Izumi takes over the erotic art reading when she grows older.
 Izumi is abused for many years.
 During her recital sessions there are a few visual depictions that she performs too (eg: that strange scene with the wooden puppet).
 Uncle Kouzuki plans on marrying Izumi and take on her fortune.